Hector290601/TMR/README.md

 # TMR

 ## Why this branch
-This branch is created to remake all the code and functions in order to update the ROS and Ubuntu version from ROS Noetic to ROS2 and from ubuntu 18 to ubuntu 20.
+This is the unstable and leatest features, very experimental, for stable and tested features, we encourage you to go to the main branch, where all the stable and documented features'll be stored.

+Anyway, if you're here, enjoy testing